KahWee - Web Development, AI Tools & Tech Trends

 }

-The type inference approach fixes the interface drift problem that plagued my Remix codebase.
+This fixes the interface drift problem.
 With manual interfaces, you change a loader to return additional data but forget to update the interface.
-TypeScript doesn't complain because the interface still "works" - it just silently ignores the new properties.
+TypeScript doesn't complain — it silently ignores the new properties.

-useLoaderData<typeof loader> eliminates this entirely.
-The type reflects your actual loader implementation, not what you think it should return.
+useLoaderData<typeof loader> eliminates this.
+The type reflects your actual loader implementation.
 When you refactor a loader's return structure, every component using that data updates automatically.

 What Happened to Remix?